 There are cities, there are big cities… and then there is Tokyo.
 Brace yourselves because a trip to Tokyo will overwhelm you, to say the least.
 In fact, this feeling of being overwhelmed doesn’t ever really stop.
 There is so much diversity and endless places to discover.
 Being the most populated city in the world, you can imagine it to be a little crazy!

 Rest assured though, it does get better with every day you spend in Tokyo and you will come to understand this cosmopolitan city and how to navigate yourself around much better.
 Before our trip, we were just as overwhelmed and had absolutely no idea what to expect.

-To help you understand this crazy city a little better, we have split the main sights of this Tokyo blog article into two parts: the first part in Section 2 introduces you to (what we consider) the top attractions in the city.
-The second part, presented in Section 3, will cover extra places worth visiting and our insider tips – we promise, there are so many goodies here!
+To help you understand this crazy city a little better, we have split the main sights of this Tokyo travel guide into two parts: the first part in Section 2 introduces you to (what we consider) the top attractions in the city.
+The second part of this travel guide, presented in Section 3, will cover extra places worth visiting and our insider tips – we promise, there are so many goodies here!
 Let’s dive into the crazy world of Tokyo city.

 1. Tokyo Info: What to know & What to expect

 38 million inhabitants live in the metropolitan area of Tokyo.
 This number is just as surreal as the city itself.
 However, we’ll tell you something that most people (who have never been to Tokyo) find hard to believe: Apart from a few particular districts, Tokyo is actually surprisingly quiet and it’s so unexpected.
 What’s more, is how crazy organised everything here is and life in general.
 Personally, we would consider a city like Bangkok to be more exhausting than Tokyo.

 Another absolutely unexpected but pleasant surprise, was how much there is to see, do and explore in Tokyo.
 On first impressions, you might get the feeling that there are only a few tourist highlights, but once you start doing your research, the list never stops growing.